bnb-chain/bnb-chain.github.io/docs/wallet/binance.md

 <img src="https://lh4.googleusercontent.com/Ab98BfFApDok7qZdHAerglPc-vEYAKdEa2K-04CBdNfaQy8fE2CiJ_1sRjophAqsAt8p9c3CxA5IAGuhnPjJuZqotCq8zPRUkoEpB2tQir1nneBopVGNSNKlzq4wRVmSrfuQEZFw" alt="img" style={{zoom:"33%"}} />

-* Switch back to Binance Smart Chain Testnet to confirm this cross-chain transfer
+* Switch back to BNB Smart Chain Testnet to confirm this cross-chain transfer

 ## Swap Testnet BEP2 token to its BEP20 equivalent

-* Follow the instructions above to Install Binance Chain extension wallet if not ready
+* Follow the instructions above to Install BNB Chain Extension wallet if not ready
 * Follow the instructions above to create or Recover your account
 * Switch to Binance Chain testnet after unlock your extension wallet and Click at “+” to add your BEP2 token if necessary